-Depending of the routine at hand and depending on the possibilities given by the country’s requirement framework, it is important to allocate enough time and human resources for the task.
+Depending on the routine at hand and depending on the possibilities given by the country’s requirement framework, it is important to allocate enough time and human resources for the task.
 Some modifications are quite easy and quick to deal with.
 Others will inevitably require deeper analysis and expertise as well as a need of re-periodization of the organization’s resources and development roadmap.
-Detection, analysis, escalation and implementation are processes that must happen seamlessly in order to be able to guarantee compliance at all times.
+Detection, analysis, escalation, and implementation are processes that must happen seamlessly in order to be able to guarantee compliance at all times.

 7) Understand how micro-level and macro-level changes interact

 Even with all the above in place, you must still be careful and have an insight of what is going on in the country in order to be sure that you do not miss out anything.
 Is there a tax reform coming up?
 Is there a planned change in other pieces of legislation outside your scope that might have an impact on your service?
 There is no ‘method’ to catch all these subtleties – building, socializing and maintaining experience is key to mastering this one.